 The ideal home for a Samoyed puppy is one that puts him to work—Samoyeds thrive when given a job.
 This can include retrieving the daily paper, jogging alongside his owner, or competing in agility courses.

 There are some downsides to this breed.
 For one thing, Samoyeds have a tendency to roam if let loose.
 They can be stubborn during training and destructive when they’re bored.
 Excessive barking can also become a nuisance if the behavior isn’t addressed during puppyhood.
+Samoyed also love their humans, which can manifest into separation anxiety if you do not train and desensitize them early to being alone.
+These downsides can translate into high expenses too.
+Thanks to their tendency to be velcro-dogs, this pet parent spent over $10,000 on health, pet care, and training for her Samoyed puppy.

 The decision to adopt or to work with a breeder for your new Samoyed puppy is a personal choice that requires research.
 Thankfully, there are many resources out there to help you find a rescue or a breeder who offers healthy, ethically-sourced Samoyed puppies.
+Remember, however, the Samoyed is one of the most expensive breeds out there when it comes to expenses.

 Adopting a Samoyed puppy